checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 ## Building an LLVM package.

-If you would like to build an LLVM package, first follow the steps in setting up build directory for building a package.
+If you would like to build an LLVM package, first follow the steps in setting up a build directory for building a package.
 On Windows, install [NSIS](http://nsis.sourceforge.net).
 Change directory to your build directory, and run

-	msbuild PACKAGE.sln /p:CL_MPCount=3 /m
+	msbuild PACKAGE.sln /p:Configuration=Release /p:CL_MPCount=3 /m

 On UNIX, run